parviz11/map-app/README.md

 # map-app
 Example Plotly Dash app
-This is a Plotly Dash app that views points on a map.
+This is a Plotly Dash app that shows points on a map.
 The points can be anything that is identified by geographical coordinates (latitude, longitude).
 In this specific example, I am showing customers of a hypothetical company.

 *Functionalities* <br><br>
 **Main map** <br>